21 April 2016 by Anna Staford

 One of the grandest long distance walking trails in Canada is in Nunavut, in Ayuittuq National Park with a distance of 5 miles.
 Prepare to be faced-to-faced with the world’s tallest rock cliffs found at Mt.
 Thor, such a beautiful landscape with mountains and glaciers.
 Hiking will take at least six days.

 Extending from Kingston to Ottawa, this is the longest trail in Eastern Ontario with foot paths, back roads and hiking trails.
 This beautiful, 240-mile walking route crosses both public and private lands.
 Hikers will also traverse several landscapes, from forests country trails, giving backpackers a taste of the cultural and natural treasures of the area.

 This hikers’ haven will span up to 700 kilometres from Victoria to Cape Scott and is a wilderness trail that will be open for adventurers five months each year.
 The views from the Spine are spectacular with mountain paths overlooking a body of water.
 Hikers will spend a month of long distance walking but for beginners, portions of the area can be explored as well.
 It will also be suitable for horseback riding, running and mountain biking.

 With a span of 78 kilometres, this backpacking loop has five sections, making it easier for backpackers to explore the sections they fancy.
 The Baie Fine is just 14 kilometres and you can enjoy the gentle rolling hills and be amazed with the pink granite.
 If you want to take a dip in a lake, you can also try the 19-kilometre trail known as the Threenarrows which runs along the banks of Kirk Creek and ascends to the La Cloche Mountains.

-Long distance walking routes can be found all over the world, including Canada.
+Long distance walking trails can be found all over the world, including Canada.
 These are just some of the most scenic hiking trails in Canada and there are other mountain paths to explore in your future week-long backpacking trips.